Shop Talk

 Usability Testing

-Each team member tested the entire low-fidelity product with two users, providing us with feedback from eight users without overburdening anyone with scheduling or conducting interviews.
-I created a Google Sheet for the team to compile feedback, note solution ideas, and track when concerns were addressed.
-The initial tests highlighted several areas for improvement:
+Each team member tested the entire low-fidelity product with two users, resulting in feedback from eight users total.
+I created a Google Sheet for the team to compile feedback, note solution ideas, and track when concerns were resolved.
+The tests highlighted several areas to improve:

 Simplify Video Calls: The call screens were cluttered with redundant features that confused users.
-We streamlined them to keep focus on the shopping experience, rather than on lots of unnecessary UI.
+We streamlined them to keep focus on the shopping experience, rather than on unnecessary UI.

 Reorder Appointment Booking & Style Quiz: Users were sometimes confused by the order of the quiz and felt that the onboarding flow had too many steps.